 also used for maximization problems by simply replacing by above,

-generalized to more than two parameter blocks, i.e., for , the procedure involves cycling through each parameter block and solving the corresponding sub-problems iteratively (the parameter blocks do not necessarily have to be disjoint),
+generalized to more than two parameter blocks, i.e., for , the process involves cycling through each parameter block and solving the corresponding sub-problems iteratively (the parameter blocks do not necessarily have to be disjoint),

 randomized by changing the parameter partition randomly after each iteration, which can further improve the convergence rate and help avoid getting trapped in local optima (Chib and Ramamurthy 2010),

-Now how to use the {ao}
+How to use the package?

 The function call